ATAccessGroup/Scripting-Recipes-for-AT/Autohotkey/MusicSwitcher/README.md

 ##Some suggestions:##

-- *Timed play with 1 switch* Configure switch to F8.
+- *Timed play with 1 switch* Configure switch to F8 or 0.
 Configure time by pressing Control+Shift+C (Default time is 8 Seconds).
 If you want to check what time is set: Control+Shift d
-- *Latching with 1 switch* Configure switch to F7
+- *Latching with 1 switch* Configure switch to F7 or 1
-- *Two switch Play/Stop* Configure Play switch to F3 and Stop switch to F4
+- *Two switch Play/Stop* Configure Play switch to F3 or Left Arrow and Stop switch to F4 or Down Arrow
-- *Two switch Play/Next* Configure Play switch to F3 and Next switch F6
+- *Two switch Play/Next* Configure Play switch to F3 or Left Arrow and Next switch F6 or 3

 ###Caveats:###